Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ### No global state pollution

 Except for the `_G.Handlers.list`, the package affects nothing in the global space of your project.
-The state needed to manage multiple owners is **encapsulated in the package module**.
+The state needed for subscribable capabilities is **encapsulated in the package module**.
 However, for upgradability we recommend assigning the required package to a global variable of your process (see below).

 ## Upgrading your process